seatable/seatable-admin-docs/docs/upgrade/upgrade_manual.md

 # Upgrade manual

-Updating a SeaTable Server should take just a few seconds.
+Updating/Upgrade (we don't differenciate) a SeaTable Server should take just a few seconds.
 Simply pull the latest Docker images for all components, restart the containers, and let the system automatically handle necessary database updates.
 Within moments, all essential services of the SeaTable Server will be accessible.

 !!! tip "Versions before 4.3 require additional steps"